-An employee who elects to take "monthly compensation payments" is getting a railroad service month credit for each month he may not receive RUIA benefits for the period for which payments are made.
+An employee who elects to take "monthly compensation payments" is getting a railroad service month credit for each month and cannot receive RUIA benefits for the period for which payments are made.

-A "separation allowance" is a payment of remuneration to an employee who has relinquished his job rights.
+A "separation allowance" is a payment of remuneration to an employee who has relinquished their job rights.
 Separation allowances can affect the payment of RUIA benefits, as under the Title VII program, which is explained in FOM 212.